 - Consider both quantitative and qualitative analysis techniques

 - Take care to ensure student confidentiality throughout this process by taking student names off papers and disassociating names from data

 - Return to your original questions and issues of investigation to guide your analysis

 Here are some additional suggestions for looking at and interpreting the data you collect:

 - Direct evidence in the form of course assignments, whether graded or not, can be evaluated specifically with regards to the achievement of course learning goals.

 - The general practice for interpreting data from CATs, which are usually anonymous, informally collected, and often knowledge-based, is to look through it all, sort it into piles, making meaning of it by thinking about how it applies to what students are learning or not learning.
 Then you can think about making changes to your teaching practice, assignments, or course readings

-- For MSGF or survey feedback—both examples of indirect assessment—it’s important to look over the results and discuss them with a colleague or CNDLS staff member.
+- For feedback from Mid-Semester Teaching Feedback sessions or from surveys—both examples of indirect assessment—it’s important to look over the results and discuss them with a colleague or CNDLS staff member.
 It also helps to talk to your class about what changes (if any) you’re making to the course based on their feedback.